kanaka/mal/process/guide.md

 the following:

 * `(prn abc)`: this will lookup the symbol `abc` in the current evaluation environment and print it.
-This will result in error if `abc` is not defined.
+This will result in an error if `abc` is not defined.
 * `(prn (quote abc))`: this will print "abc" (prints the symbol itself).
 This will work regardless of whether `abc` is defined in